Dazul/maas-deploy/README.md

 net_bounding
 ------------

 Net bounding has 3 parameters, two mandatory and one optional.
 Mandatory ones are slaves, which contains the network interface for the bond, and name, which will be the bond interface name.
 You can attach vlans to the bound.
 The vlans numbers specified need to exist on MaaS.
+For each vlan, you need to tell the name of the vlan as it exists on MaaS.
+All the others options are optional.
+But subnet need to exist on MaaS, and the IP need to exist on the particular subnet. default_gateway will ensure that the configuration attach to it will be the first to be configured.
 Bond parameters are hard coded yet to `bond_mode="802.3ad"`, `bond_lacp_rate="fast"`, `bond_xmit_hash_policy="layer3+4"`.

 ```yaml